Generic Name: cabazitaxel (ka-baz-i-TAX-el)

 Medicines used to treat cancer are very strong and can have many unwanted effects.
 Before receiving cabazitaxel, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A doctor or other trained health professional will give you cabazitaxel in a hospital or cancer treatment center. cabazitaxel is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you cabazitaxel in a hospital or cancer treatment center.
+Cabazitaxel is given through a needle placed into one of your veins.

-cabazitaxel is usually given every three weeks and taken together with oral prednisone.
-Your doctor will tell you how much medicine to take and how often.
+Cabazitaxel is usually given together with oral prednisone.
+Your doctor will tell you how much prednisone to take and how often.

-You may also receive other medicines to help prevent allergic reactions and nausea from the injection.
+You may also receive other medicines (eg, allergy medicine, steroids, or H2 blocker) to help prevent allergic reactions, nausea, and vomiting from the injection.

-It is very important that your doctor check your progress at regular visits to make sure that cabazitaxel is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure cabazitaxel is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Cabazitaxel can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
-Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills; a cough or hoarseness; lower back or side pain; or painful or difficult urination.
+Check with your doctor right away if you think you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

-cabazitaxel may cause serious allergic reactions.
-Tell your doctor right away if you start to have a cough; dizziness; wheezing; trouble with breathing; chest or throat tightness; swelling in your face or hands; fever; chills; rash; itching or hives; skin redness; or lightheadedness or faintness while you are receiving cabazitaxel.
+Cabazitaxel may cause serious allergic reactions.
+Tell your doctor right away if you have a cough, dizziness, trouble breathing, chest or throat tightness, swelling in your face or hands, fever, chills, rash, itching or hives, skin redness, or lightheadedness or faintness while you are receiving cabazitaxel.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.